jaeunify/SemanticKernelPet/README.md

-# Semantic Kernel Dating Sim
+# Semantic Kernel Pet

-This project is a simple dating simulation prototype that uses Microsoft Semantic Kernel to converse with an AI character and generate an image based on the conversation.
+This project is a simple pet simulation prototype that uses Microsoft Semantic Kernel to converse with an AI pet and generate an image based on the conversation.
 It is built as a Blazor Server web application, serving as both the server and the client.

 ### Other Language